ryze312/stackpkgs/PACKAGES.md

 ## C
 Overrides: `env.NIX_CFLAGS_COMPILE`

-`CNoLTO` is also provided for convinience, as many packages may fail to compile with LTO enabled.
+`CNoLTO` is also provided for convenience, as many packages may fail to compile with LTO enabled.

 ### Defaults
 ```